TMM-TUDA/Gitdemo/README.md

 I think git is useful for open science based on data beyond simple machine learning

 I am adding one line to the README
+I am adding one line to the README